 If you're preparing a sausage from its raw state, be sure to check its temperature with a meat thermometer before slicing or eating.

 Uncooked sausages made with ground beef, pork, lamb or veal should be cooked to 160 degrees Fahrenheit.
 Those made with ground turkey and chicken should be cooked to 165 degrees Fahrenheit, per the USDA.

 Freeze sausage you don't plan to eat right away.
 Uncooked fresh sausage only lasts one to two days in the refrigerator (unopened or opened), or one to two months in the freezer, per the USDA.
 Cooked fresh sausage can last three to four days in the refrigerator, or two to three months in the freezer.

 Whole, unopened dry sausage like pepperoni can stay fresh for six weeks in the pantry and indefinitely in the refrigerator.
 Once it's been opened, store for up to three weeks in the refrigerator or one to two months in the freezer.

 Alternatives to Sausage

-It's best to minimize the amount of processed red meat you eat, and instead opt for skinless poultry, non-fried fish or beans when possible, per the American Heart Association.
+It's best to minimize the amount of processed and red meat you eat, and instead opt for skinless poultry, non-fried fish or plant proteins (like beans and tofu) when possible, per the American Heart Association.